objectsyndicate/blocktwine/README.md

 # Roadmap
 - Promote the project, educate people interested and qualified to participate, start  the discussion.
 (Q2 2019)
 - Discuss and make a decision on board membership regulations.
+Apache foundation is a good model to emulate.
 (Q3 2019)
 - Discuss and make a decision on which hyperledger foundation project to use.
+Hyperledger Burrow is a strong prospect.
 (Q3 2019)
 - Register 501c.
 (Q4 2019)
 - Start developing user applications based on smart contract data stores.
 (Q4 2019)